GsNrio/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 This current push is a function that takes a pointer to an int as parameter and updates the value it points to 98.
 This current push is a function that swaps the values of two integers.
 This current push is a function that returns the length of a string.
+This current push is a function that prints a string, followed by a new line.